 But back to those feet; what are the top tips?

-Most of us do not need drugs to open up vessels in our legs and arms to cope with cold weather.
+Most of us do not need medication to open up vessels in our legs and arms to cope with cold weather.
 The seasonal chilblains (perniosis) and chilling must be avoided no matter how healthy we are.
 Old wounds and scars are notorious for their sensitivity in the cold and even patients with internal metal work can feel intense sensations associated with cold.

 So as we embrace whatever weather is thrown up this coming winter season, let’s make sure we are protected.
 Above all, we want to carry on with all activities but for those who are a greater risk from the cold, we must ensure our loved ones are best protected.
 If it is one problem that does not need medical attention that is good for everyone.
 Download the top tips from reliable sources.
 Top-Tips-for-Winter-Protection-2018-3